mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 later.

-When we were talking about backward-looking windows, our anchor date or "day 0" was always the `submission_date`.
+When we were talking about backward-looking windows, our anchor date or "day 0" was always the most recent day, corresponding to the rightmost bit.
 When we define forward-looking windows, however, we always choose an anchor date some time in the past.
 How we number the individual bits depends on what anchor date we choose.

 For example, in [GUD](../tools/gud.md), we show a "1-Week Retention" which considers a window of 14 days.
 For each client active in "week 0" (days 0 through 6), we determine retention by